ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    - `INSTANCE_NAME` is _my-instance_
    - `VPC_ID` is _VPC_ID_
    - `ZONE_NAME` is _us-south-1_
+   - `Availability policy on host failure` is enabled by default and set to `start`.
+To disable it, set it to `stop`.
    - `PROFILE_ID` is _b-2x4_
    - `SUBNET_ID` is _SUBNET_ID_
    - `IMAGE_ID` is _IMAGE_ID_